locolin1204/PhotoTransfer/README.md

 # PhotoTransfer

-An automated script for `creating` folders and `transfering` photos.
+Automated scripts for `creating folders` and `transferring photos`.